 The University encourages people who have experienced sexual misconduct to seek immediate medical treatment and to make a prompt report to law enforcement in response to an incident of sexual assault or other sexual misconduct in order to address immediate safety concerns, allow for the preservation of evidence, and trigger a prompt investigative and remedial response.
-When the incident is reported to a campus resource, the University will help the individual get to a safe place and assist the Complainant in seeking immediate medical attention or in reporting an allegation to local law enforcement.
+When the incident is reported to a campus resource, the University will help the person get to a safe place and assist the Complainant in seeking immediate medical attention or in reporting an allegation to local law enforcement.
 The University will provide transportation to the hospital, assist with notification of local law enforcement, and provide information about the University’s resources and complaint process.
 The University will also provide appropriate interim measures, as needed, to help ensure the safety and well-being of the parties affected.

 Please note that under Pennsylvania law, a medical provider is required to notify law enforcement of a reported sexual assault under most circumstances.
 Although the medical provider will provide information to law enforcement, the Complainant may decline to speak with a law enforcement officer or participate in a criminal prosecution.